 Drug treatments should never be used to avoid descent or to enable further ascent (although they can help get people well enough to descend).

-Several hotels in Lhasa sell a Tibetan medicine that locals use to ease the symptoms of mild altitude sickness.
-The medicine is known as solomano in Tibetan and hóngjīngtīan (红景天) in Chinese.
-Locals also recommend gāoyuānníng (高原宁) and gāoyuánkāng (高原康).
+Several hotels in Lhasa sell a Tibetan herbal remedy that locals use to ease the symptoms of mild altitude sickness.
+The remedy is known as solomano in Tibetan and hóngjīngtīan (红景天) in Chinese.
+Locals also recommend a Chinese herbal medicine called gāoyuānníng (高原宁) and the drug gāoyuánkāng (高原康; dexamethasone).
 A box of vials costs ¥35 to ¥50.
 Always consult with your doctor before taking any remedy or medication.